epberdugoc/diabetes/README.md

 Utility functions for building and constructing trees.

 output_utils.py -
-Utility functions for visualizing the tress we create.
+Utility functions for visualizing the trees we create.

 diabetic_data.csv -
 Raw data file from the UCI Machine Learning Repository of all samples and all features.